crickets-and-comb/bfb_delivery/docs/split_chunked_route.rst

 Split Chunked Route Sheet into Multiple Files
 =============================================

-Once you have a large route sheet labeled by driver, you need to split it into multiple files and sheets to then upload each driver's route to Circuit for final optimization.
+Once you have a large single-route sheet labeled by driver, representing individual driver routes, you need to split it into multiple files and sheets to then upload each driver's route to Circuit for final optimization.
 This splitting task can be done by using the :code:`split_chunked_route` tool.

 This tool replaces the manual task of splitting the single route grouped by driver into individual Excel worksheets for each driver, grouped into a handful of workbooks for each staff member to upload to Circuit.